 Massachusetts Divorce Forms & Papers

 If the grounds for divorce occurred in Massachusetts, one spouse must be a resident.
 If the grounds occurred outside the state, the spouse filing must have been a resident for one year.
 The divorce should be filed for in the county in which the spouses last lived together.
 If neither spouse currently lives in that county then the divorce may be filed for in a county where either spouse currently resides.
 [Massachusetts General Laws Annotated; Chapter 208, Sections 4,5,6].
-For more information on filing divorce see our page on how to file for divorce.
+For more information on filing divorce see our page on ways for filing divorce.

-The one and only no-fault ground for divorce in Massachusetts is: Irretrievable breakdown of the marriage.
+The one and only no-fault ground for divorce in Massachusetts is Irretrievable breakdown of the marriage.
 [Massachusetts General Laws Annotated; Chapter 208, Sections 1, 1A, 1 B]

 USE THESE WORDS IN THE COURT DOCUMENTS FOR MASSACHUSETTS